Stryfe-Delivery/RoboSync/README.md

 # RoboSyncPS

 RoboSyncPS is a PowerShell script that uses `robocopy` to synchronize files from a source directory to multiple destination directories.
 It supports exclusions and logs the operations.
+The intended use is automated headless operation.

 ## Prerequisites